Theoretical analysis of FMR-driven spin pumping current and its properties via Self-Consistent Harmonic Approximation: Introduction and motivation

 Usually, in addition to the phenomenological description through the Landau-Lifschitz-Gilbert (LLG) equation \cite{ieee6.3443,prl87.217204,prb66.224403,prl88.117601,prl101.037207,prl111.097602}, STT and SP processes have been investigated by adopting Green functions and bosonic representations to describe the magnetic material \cite{jpcs200.062030,prb89.174417,prb93.064421,prb102.024412}.
 The Holstein-Primakoff representation \cite{pr58.1098,auerbach} allows representing the spin operators as first-order creation/annihilation operators only in the magnon low-occupation limit.
-In the order hand, if magnon interactions are relevant, higher-order terms should be considered, which introduce complications in the development.
+On the order hand, if magnon interactions are relevant, higher-order terms should be considered, which introduce complications in the development.
 In the SU(N) Schwinger \cite{prb38.316,prb40.5028,auerbach} representation, each spin component is represented by pair combinations involving N flavors of bosonic operators, which results in a four-order Hamiltonian.
 The quartic-order Hamiltonian terms are then decoupled by introducing auxiliary fields (a mean-field approximation) whose values are determined by solving coupled self-consistent equations.
 The Schwinger formalism provides good results in both ordered and disordered phases; however, in frustrated models, including Gaussian fluctuations becomes necessary \cite{prl78.2216,prb96.174423,prb98.184403,prb100.104431}.
 In addition, extra care is required, mainly for three-dimensional models close to the transition temperature \cite{prb66.014407}.
+The self-consistent Gaussian approximation (SCGA) \cite{prb53.11593} presents a purpose similar to the self-consistent harmonic approximation (SCHA).
+In the SCGA, the thermodynamics of a classical spin model is evaluated through self-consistent equations depending on the magnetization and their quadratic fluctuations.
+In this case, the Gaussian corrections are introduced by considering spin cumulants \cite{pr124.1757,pr130.155} in the statistical averages.
+The SCGA formalism provides good results; however, the number of self-consistent parameters is larger than the SCHA, and the quantization is more challenging to implement.
+On the other hand, the SCHA provides a simple quadratic method in which corrections are implemented by renormalization parameters depending on temperature.
+The renormalization parameters are self-consistently determined in order to give the best harmonic approximation in terms of $S^z$ spin component and its conjugated angle $\varphi$.
+More details about the SCHA formalism are given in Sec. (\ref{sec.scha}).